cosmodesi/pypower/README.md

 # pypower

-**pypower** is a wrapper for power spectrum and associated window function estimation.
+**pypower** is a package for auto and cross power spectrum and associated window function estimation, for periodic boxes, survey geometry, in the flat-sky or plane-parallel (plus first odd wide-angle corrections) configurations.

-A typical auto-correlation function estimation is as simple as:
+A typical auto power spectrum estimation is as simple as:
 ```
 import numpy as np
 from pypower import CatalogFFTPower

 kedges = np.linspace(0., 0.2, 11)
-# pass e.g. mpicomm = MPI.COMM_WORLD if input positions and weights are MPI-scattered
+# pass mpiroot=0 if input positions and weights are not MPI-scattered
 result = CatalogFFTPower(data_positions1=data_positions1, data_weights1=data_weights1, randoms_positions1=randoms_positions1, randoms_weights1=randoms_weights1,
                          edges=kedges, ells=(0, 2, 4), boxsize=1000., nmesh=512, resampler='tsc', interlacing=2, los=None, position_type='pos')
 # wavenumber array in result.poles.k